 Pre-school students can begin when they are 2.8 years of age by January 1st of the year they enrol.
 School aged students are 5 years old by April 30th of the year they enrol.
 Students graduate from school at the conclusion of the year they turn 18 years old.

 School aged students attend school daily from 9:00am – 3:00pm.
 Pre-school students attend from 9.30-2.30.
 Uniforms are not compulsory but for families who would like to purchase them they are available through the school.
 The purchase form is available on the website under ‘Forms’.

 The school is staffed by highly qualified, experienced and nurturing teaching staff supported by a well-appointed multi-disciplinary team.
-The Principal, Gillian Humphries, and Assistant Principal, Alecia Wolan, are dedicated to the students receiving the very best education they can to take into their adult life.
+We are dedicated to students receiving the very best education they can to take into their adult lives.
 There are 10 classes with teachers and education support staff comprising of aids and therapists.
 Specialist’s include art, music, physical education and creative movement.
 A Family Support Coordinator provides practical advice to families about resources available through external agencies, respite, holiday programs and wellbeing.

 Burwood East SDS promotes and presents a positive community connection that encourages parent and community involvement.
 Participation in social activities, celebration of student achievement and special events are valued and encouraged.
 Information sessions are held regularly such as signing workshops and sleeping advice.

 We have excellent relationships with the Department of Human and Health Services, service clubs, sporting associations and charitable bodies who generously support the school to help us provide improved learning outcomes for all of our students.
 This is particularly important for purchasing the specialised and modified equipment that our students require to learn and be safe.

 Our facilities are used out of school hours by some community groups for special events.
 This creates strong links between our school and the local community and informs people about the service that we provide.